Performing Arts Grant Program

 Culver City Business Tax Certificate

 All grant recipients shall be required to obtain a Culver City Business Tax Certificate before a contract can be issued and before any performances.
-Visit the Culver City Business Services website or call the Business Support Services at (310) 594-7847 for information.
+Visit the Culver City Business Services website or call the Business Support Center at (310) 594-7847 for information.
 If you already have a Business Tax Certificate, it must be renewed annually.
-No grant contract will be issued without a valid Business Tax Certificate.
+No grant contract may be issued without a valid Culver City Business Tax Certificate.

 Evaluation and Selection Process

-Grant applications will be reviewed by staff to ensure that the application is complete.
-The applications will be presented to a Peer Review Panel for evaluation and scoring.
+Grant applications will be reviewed by City staff to ensure that the application is complete.
+The applications will be presented to a peer review panel for evaluation and scoring.
+The panel includes independent individuals with applicable expertise.
 The recommendations of the review panel will be presented to the Performing Arts Grant Program Subcommittee who will forward its recommendation to the Cultural Affairs Commission for consideration.
 The City Council will review the recommendations made by the Cultural Affairs Commission and make the final determination concerning grant awards.
-All applicants are encouraged to attend the Cultural Affairs Commission meeting to answer any questions and to promote their events.
-Applicants will receive notification of the specific date for the Cultural Affairs Commission meeting at least seven days in advance.

 Scoring Criteria - 100 Total Possible Points

-Artistic excellence and cultural merit of proposed project - 45 possible points
+• Artistic excellence and cultural merit of project - 45 possible points

-Outreach and engagement with the Culver City community - 20 possible points
+• Culver City outreach and engagement - 20 possible points

-Realistic project budget and funding base - 20 possible points
+• Realistic project budget and funding - 20 possible points

 BEFORE YOU BEGIN...PREPARE YOUR ANSWERS, BUDGET AND ATTACHMENTS